cryxnet/crawnet/README.md

     I DO NOT TAKE ANY RESPONSIBILITY FOR THE CASE.
 USE THIS PROJECT ONLY FOR RESEARCH PURPOSES, EDUCATIONAL PURPOSES & ETHICAL ONLY.

-    DorkStorm is a project related to Computer Security and for Educational Purposes and not a project that promotes illegal activities.
+    CRAWNET is a project related to Computer Security and for Educational Purposes and not a project that promotes illegal activities.

     Don't use this Project for any illegal activities.

     If something happens, we do not take any liability.

-    DorkStorm should be considered as a project for educational purposes.
+    CRAWNET should be considered as a project for educational purposes.

 ## Author